|N9EWO's HF Receiver's "Previously Owned"|

-The champ of all JRC receivers.
+The champ of all ANALOG JRC receivers.
 Quality of construction in this set was outstanding.
 High quality parts used, for example the volume/RF gain controls etc, were top drawer.
-No consumer crap used here.
+No consumer garbage used here.
 Audio was better (still not the greatest) then any other JRC set I have ever used , up until the NRD-545.
-But still not up to the AR7030.
 Good news is that the 93 has excellent ECSS, and when used..AM signals sound very good.
-I tried a Sherwood SE-3 with this set..but distortion was present (Yep, tried diffrent "IF" levels too).
+I tried a Sherwood SE-3 with this set..but distortion was present (Yes, tried different "IF" levels too).
 But when compared to modern day sets...the 93 is "Long in the Tooth", as it was on the drawing board in the early 80's.
 Sensitivity being only good not outstanding.
 To me, internally the construction and parts used (except for the above average variable controls) in it's circuits and pc boards are about the same say to a NRD-545.
 The front panel construction is way above average.
 Made a weird "whine" sound that came from the switching power supply section after it warmed up for awhile, this would drive me nuts in short order.
 This is the main reason I did not keep this one.
 The more current NRD-301A suffers from this same problem.
-See my page on the NRD-93

 * JAPAN RADIO CO.
 NRD-545 DSP Receiver (2)